linode/docs/docs/security/securing-your-server.md

 {: .note}
 >
 >[APT](http://linux.die.net/man/8/apt) attempts to resolve mirror domains to IPv6 as a result of `apt-get update`.
-If you choose to deny IPv6 entirely, this greatly slows down the update process for Debian and Ubuntu because APT waits for each resolution to time out before moving on.
+If you choose to deny IPv6 entirely, this will slow down the update process for Debian and Ubuntu because APT waits for each resolution to time out before moving on.
 >
 >To remedy this, uncomment the line `precedence ::ffff:0:0/96  100` in `/etc/gai.conf`.
-This is not necessary for Pacman, DNF or Yum.

 How these IPv4 and IPv6 rules are deployed differs among the various Linux distros.

 ### Arch Linux

 1. Create the files `/etc/iptables/iptables.rules` and `/etc/iptables/ip6tables.rules`.
-Paste the [above rulesets](#basic-iptables-rulesets-for-ipv4-and-ipv6) into their respective files.
+Paste the [rulesets above](#basic-iptables-rulesets-for-ipv4-and-ipv6) into their respective files.

 2. Import the rulesets into immediate use.

         sudo iptables-restore < /etc/iptables/iptables.rules
         sudo ip6tables-restore < /etc/iptables/ip6tables.rules

-3.  iptables is not running by default in Arch.
+3.  iptables does not run by default in Arch.
 Enable and start the systemd units.

         sudo systemctl start iptables && sudo systemctl start ip6tables sudo systemctl enable iptables && sudo systemctl enable ip6tables